cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 <h2 id='npm'>Using NPM</h2>

-If you need:
+If you need...
 - to use MathLive with TypeScript
 - to bundle MathLive with other code
 - to integrate MathLive with your asset pipeline
 - to support older browsers
 - more control over network caching of the MathLive library and its assets

-then you should use a version of MathLive installed from NPM instead of from a CDN.
+...then you should use a version of MathLive installed from NPM instead of from a CDN.

 **To add a local version of MathLive to your project**, use the following command: